roguenet/karma-haml-attribute-concatenation-preproccessor/README.md

 > A Karma preprocessor that concatenates multiline haml attributes so that the haml-js preprocessor doesn't choke on them.

-The `haml-js` preprocessor can't handle multi-line attributes, which are valid haml.
-([3 year old open issue](https://github.com/creationix/haml-js/issues/74)).
-There is a [patch](https://github.com/StemboltHQ/karma-haml-preprocessor/commit/f2846df2fcbb4f9614b273af3b4d8ae430e223ea)
-floating around to support using the `haml` executable instead of `haml-js` for `haml` preprocessing
+The `haml-js` preprocessor can't handle multi-line attributes, which are valid haml ([3 year old open issue](https://github.com/creationix/haml-js/issues/74)).
+There is a [patch](https://github.com/StemboltHQ/karma-haml-preprocessor/commit/f2846df2fcbb4f9614b273af3b4d8ae430e223ea) floating around to support using the `haml` executable instead of `haml-js` for `haml` preprocessing